The Siege of Sziget: Croatian (Petar Zrinski: Adrijanskoga mora sirena)

+sad ću spivat pravo Marča batrivosti.

+Other languages

-A German and Italian translations were produced in the late 1800s and 1908 respectively.
+A German and an Italian translation were produced in the late 1800s and 1908 respectively.
 A new German translation was published in Budapest in 1944; the translator, Árpád Guilleaume, was an officer in the Hungarian military, and his work was suppressed by the subsequent Communist regime.
-An English translation was published in Washington, DC in 2011 by László Kőrössy, and is still currently in print.
+An English translation was published in Washington DC in 2011 by László Kőrössy.
 In 2015, a French translation of the complete poem by Jean-Louis Vallin, rendering the Hungarian meter into French alexandrine, was published at the Presses Universitaires du Septentrion in a bilingual edition.

-Legacy
+Reception and legacy

 According to Encyclopædia Britannica Online, it is "the first epic poem in Hungarian literature" and "one of the major works of Hungarian literature".
-Compared to the Hungarian poem which is an exception and important literary work in Hungarian literature, the Croatian variation fits the Croatian literature tradition and it is not one of its finest works.
+Kenneth Clark's TV series Civilisation lists the Szigeti veszedelem as one of the major literary achievements of the 17th century.

+Compared to the Hungarian text, the Croatian variant is regarded as a less remarkable work.
+While within Hungarian literature Veszedelem represented a significant qualitative step forward, Opsida did not stand out above the existing Croatian literary corpus.
+Croatian literary historians have described its language, constrained by the demanding rhyme scheme and influenced by foreign languages, as awkward and difficult to comprehend, and Petar as an overall little skilled poet.